In re McKesson Corporation Derivative Litigation

 |Case Contacts:||Mark Lebovitch, David Wales, Alla Zayenchik|

-This derivative action is pending in the United States District Court, Northern District of California, Oakland Division, against current and former officers and directors of McKesson Corporation (“McKesson” or the “Company”).
-This action is brought by several stockholders of McKesson.
-BLB&G represents both the Police & Fire Retirement System City of Detroit and Amalgamated Bank, as Trustee for Longview Largecap 500 Index Fund and Longview Largecap 500 Index VEBA Fund.
-As set forth below, there is a proposed settlement for $175 million plus substantial corporate governance reforms.
+This derivative action was brought by several stockholders of McKesson in the United States District Court, Northern District of California, Oakland Division, against current and former officers and directors of McKesson Corporation (“McKesson” or the “Company”).
+BLB&G represented both the Police & Fire Retirement System City of Detroit and Amalgamated Bank, as Trustee for Longview Largecap 500 Index Fund and Longview Largecap 500 Index VEBA Fund.
+As set forth below, the parties reached a settlement of $175 million plus substantial corporate governance reforms.